 The Utah Valley Home Builders Association is looking out for its members.
 Advocacy to local, state and national policy makers and other regulatory bodies on behalf of the building industry is a critical component of the HBA’s mission.
 Get involved by joining the Government Affairs Committee.
-The Government Affairs committee meets on the third Thursday of each month at 4:00 pm.
-Next meeting is June 15, 2017.
+The Government Affairs committee meets on the fourth Thursday of each month at Noon.
+Next meeting is November 15, 2018 at Noon.
 RSVP 801-225-8893.
-Below is the current items the committee is working on:
+Below are the current items the committee is working on:

 Friends of Housing PAC plays an important role in supporting candidates who understand and support our industry.
 Your contributions fund the work of responsive government and affordable housing.
-Please be generous with your donations in 2017.
-Every city in Utah county will be electing mayors and city council members in 2017.
-UVHBA with your help, will examine and support responsible city leaders who understand the important task of affordable housing.
+Please be generous with your donations in 2018.
+Golfers at the August 26 Fox Hollow tournament helped us raise an additional $510 for our Friends of Housing PAC.
+Please consider giving a generous tax deductible donation to the Utah Valley Friends of Housing PAC.

 *Preserve Your Business NOW - The Home Builders Association has saved you more than $30,000 per home, plus tens of thousands per year in business costs; and, help to stimulate the housing market.
 Join the HBA Now.
 You can’t afford not to!